 Buying a home is an exciting step, but if you have a high student loan balance in comparison to your income, your debt could be an obstacle to homeownership — even if you have a great credit score.
 Thankfully, the changes to the FHA student loan make qualifying for a mortgage easier.
 Still, issues ranging from documenting your repayment plan to needing to get out of default will pop up throughout the homebuying process

-Schedule a free 10-minute phone call to speak with me about your loans and come up with a plan to get you into a home.
+Schedule a call to speak with me about your loans and come up with a plan to get you into a home.